hshin-git/GyroM5/README-en.md

 ### Parameters
-You can confirm/adjust PID gain parameters by LCD, A/B buttons and CH1.
+You can confirm/adjust the PID gain parameters by LCD, A/B buttons and CH1.
-PID gains are normalized from -100 to 100, PID gains (in lowercase) are related to PID gains (in uppercase) as follows.
+The integer gains (in uppercase) are normalized from -100 to 100, and are related to the real gains (in lowercase) as follows.

 - Yaw rate "wz" is in (radian per sec): <br> IMU sensored values in physical units.
 - Input/output "ch1" is in 16bits (0〜64k): <br> Pulse width (0〜20ms=1000ms/50Hz) in 16bit (0〜2^16-1) integer.